 Advisory Council Members

-Connor is a PhD student in the Civil Engineering program, advised by Professor Jeff Scruggs.
-His research is focused on self-powered vibration control systems for civil structures.
-In his free time, he enjoys cooking, reading and more recently, gardening.
+Somin is a PhD student in the Civil Engineering program, advised by Professor Menassa and Professor Kamat.
+Her research is focused on human-robot collaboration in construction.
+In her free time, she enjoys cooking and watching movies.

 Delaney is a PhD student in Environmental Engineering working under Dr. Krista Wigginton.
 Her research focuses on understanding and crediting virus removal during water treatment disinfection processes.Outside of research, she is very active with the University of Michigan Science Olympiad and in her spare time she loves to travel, read, and bake.

 Tanmay is a 1st year PhD student under Dr. Ann Jeffers.
 He is working on the Firebrand Transport problem around structures.
 He loves to research and he sees himself working in a research lab after graduation.
 He loves to hike, play chess, watch documentaries and horror movies, read history and hang out with friends.

 Xiaoshan is a PhD student in Civil Engineering, working with Dr. Carol Menassa in the Smart Connected City Space.
 Her research involves control, perception, and navigation with a focus on human-machine joint decision-making and algorithm design.
 In her free time, she enjoys playing ping pong, reading, watching sports games, and chatting with her friends.